Areas of Expertise

 Reflex Guided Bodywork

-Using soft tissue techniques such as structural integration, he effectively addresses a variety of injuries, post-surgical problems and chronic pain by increasing circulation and flexibility* in affected areas.
+Using soft tissue techniques such as structural integration, I effectively address a variety of injuries, post-surgical problems and chronic pain by increasing circulation and flexibility* in affected areas.
 Applied kinesiology testing is used to guide the bodywork.
 Visceral manipulation of the abdomen allows him to solve structural digestive problems often unaddressed by other healthcare providers.
 He refers patients to other practitioners for more extensive abdominal and pelvic adhesion treatment.

 *To prevent instability, special techniques are used for patients with hypermobility syndromes.